Devil4ngle/SquadMortarOverlay/README.md

 ## Unsupported Screen Size
 If your screen size is not supported, please join our Discord community for assistance: [SquadAutoMortars Discord](https://discord.gg/Qc5y4satdz).

+# Join Our Discord Community!

+For additional assistance and to connect with a community, visit [discord server](https://discord.gg/Qc5y4satdz)

 ## Ban Disclaimer
 No, it will not get you banned it only takes screenshot of Squad minimap.
 It does not interact with Squad in any way.

+Buy Me a [Coffee](https://www.buymeacoffee.com/devil4ngle) :coffee: